 Thailand, known as ‘the land of smiles’, is a magnet for travellers from around the world due to its glorious beaches, tropical climate, great food and fascinating culture.
 From the bustling modern city of Bangkok to the tranquil mountains in the North and the idyllic beaches in the South, Thailand has something to offer everyone including those looking to volunteer in Thailand.

-Thailand is an incredibly popular holiday destination for travellers and we are sure you know people who will have visited, but behind the scenes there is a great need for volunteers to work on animal projects, marine conservation initiatives and teaching projects.
+Thailand is an incredibly popular holiday destination for travellers and you probably know people who will have visited.
+Behind the scenes there is a great need for volunteers to work on animal projects, marine conservation initiatives and teaching projects.
 Pod Volunteer is an award-winning non-profit organisation helping people to volunteer in Thailand for as little as 1 week or as long as 3 months.

 We find the best volunteer projects in Thailand for you, help you with all the arrangements and provide lots of support before and during your volunteering time in Thailand!

-There is no bad time to volunteer in Thailand and volunteers are needed all year in Thailand.
+There is no bad time to volunteer in Thailand and volunteers are needed all year round.
 Climate wise it’s pretty much always tropical and hot (often very hot!) and the rainy season arrives at different times of the year throughout Thailand.

 At Pod Volunteer we love travel and we have visited Thailand many times (Alex even lived in Thailand for a few years as an English Teacher and Dive Master!).
 Here is our insider’s view of our experiences travelling and volunteering in Thailand…